 1) Color Change

-The first of the ball python shedding signs is quite subtle.
 When it’s time to shed, you’ll notice your ball python’s colors becoming darker and more faded than they normally are.

 You may also notice your snake’s eyes becoming darker at this time.
 Depending on what morph your ball python is, they may look almost black, or have a dull appearance.